-Assets under construction consist of an R&D spinning line that will be installed in Portugal.
-According to the collaboration agreement with Spinnova's yarn development partner Tearfil, Spinnova is the owner of the equipment and the line operations and operational costs will be paid for by Tearfil for 10 years from the start-up of the line.
-In return the majority of the R&D line's capacity will be utilized by Tearfil.
-Spinnova will be able to utilize the line's capacity up to the level that meets the requirements and demand from Spinnova's textile product development.
-A balancing fee will be paid to Tearfil annually to reflect the difference between the value of the installed equipment compared to the operational costs borne by Tearfil.
+In 2024, there were no assets under construction.
+In 2023, the assets under construction consisted of a spinning line for product development, which was installed in Portugal.
+According to the agreement with Spinnova's yarn development partner, Tearfil, Spinnova is the owner of the line, and Tearfil operates the line and covers its operational costs for ten years from the commissioning of the line until May 17, 2034.
+Thanks to this arrangement, most of the line's capacity is available to Tearfil, and Spinnova has the right to utilise the capacity of the line, which operates with full human resources and costs covered, at a level that meets the requirements and demand of its product development.
+Spinnova pays Teafil an annual fee to equalise the difference between the value of the equipment supplied by Spinnova and Tearfil's costs between the contracting parties.